 Purpose and Scope

-Section L4.5 of the Code sets out the content to be included in a SEC Subsidiary Document entitled SMKI Code of Connection.
-The document should explain the way in which an Authorised Subscriber may access the SMKI Service Interface; any limits on the use of SMKI services; the procedure for an Authorised Subscriber and the DCC to communicate over the SMKI Service Interface; and a description of how mutual authentication and protection of communications over the SMKI Service Interface will operate.
+This document is the SMKI Code of Connection produced pursuant to Section L4.5 of the Code.

+For the purposes of the SMKI Code of Connection, defined terms shall have the meaning in SEC Section A (Definitions and Interpretation), SEC Appendix M (SMKI Interface Design Specification) and Appendix A of this document.

 Connection Mechanism

 The DCC shall ensure that only persons who are Authorised Responsible Officers (AROs) and have been issued with the appropriate IKI credentials used to access SMKI Services, as defined in the SMKI RAPP, shall be able to access the SMKI Services on behalf of their organisation.
 Prior to use any of the SMKI Interfaces, any person representing a Party or RDP shall first become an Authorised Responsible Officer, via the process as set out in the SMKI RAPP.

-DCC Gateway Connection users may connect to the SMKI Services via that DCC Gateway Connection, and shall use this mechanism to connect to the service unless it is not reasonably practicable to do so.
-Any Party or RDP may connect to the SMKI Services via an Internet connection where such Party or RDP does not have a DCC Gateway Connection or where it is not reasonably practicable to do so.
+Any Party or RDP which has use of a DCC Gateway Connection may connect to the SMKI Services via that DCC Gateway Connection and shall use this mechanism to connect to the service unless it is not reasonably practicable to do so.
+Any Party or RDP may connect to the SMKI Services via an Internet connection where such Party or RDP does not have a DCC Gateway Connection or where it is not reasonably practicable to use such a connection.

 Browser Policy

-The DCC shall ensure that the SMKI Portal interface via DCC Gateway Connection, and SMKI Portal interface via the Internet supports, as a minimum, the following web browsers and versions:
+The DCC shall publish and keep up to date the web browsers and versions which the SMKI Portal interface via a DCC Gateway Connection, and SMKI Portal interface via the Internet supports.

-Google Chrome version 34.

-Internet Explorer versions 9, 10 and 11.

-Mozilla Firefox version 27.

-The DCC shall ensure that future versions of each of the web browsers set out above are also supported.

 The DCC shall not be required to continue to support any browser versions from which the browser’s vendor removes support.

-Browsers other than those listed above may also be compatible, though they will not be supported.
+Browsers other than those published may also be compatible, though they will not be supported.

-The DCC shall ensure that the SMKI Portal Interface via DCC Gateway Connection and SMKI Portal interface via the Internet are tested with the browsers set out above on the Microsoft Windows 7 & 8.1 operating systems (along with applicable future versions).
+The DCC shall ensure that the SMKI Portal interface via a DCC Gateway Connection and SMKI Portal interface via the Internet are tested with the published browsers on different operating systems.
+The DCC shall publish and keep up to date the list of operating systems that have been tested.

 Operating systems other than those listed above may also be compatible, though they will not be supported.

 The browsers (and versions) and operating systems supported by the DCC shall be reviewed from time to time.
-The DCC shall seek views from DCC Gateway Connection Users prior to the withdrawal of support for any version of a browser, a browser itself, or an operating system set out above.
+The DCC shall seek views from Parties and RDPs prior to the withdrawal of support for any version of a browser, a browser itself, or an operating system set out above.

 SMKI Services interfaces

 The DCC shall ensure that SMKI Services shall be made available via four interfaces, as set out in this document.
-The DCC shall provide relevant technical support information to persons in respect of the use of the SMKI interfaces, which upon receipt of a request via the DCC Service Desk.
+The DCC shall provide relevant technical support information to persons in respect of the use of the SMKI interfaces, upon receipt of a request via the Service Desk.

-SMKI Services interfaces via DCC Gateway Connection
+SMKI Services interfaces via a DCC Gateway Connection

-SMKI Portal Interface via DCC Gateway Connection
+SMKI Portal interface via a DCC Gateway Connection

-The DCC shall at all times (subject to Planned Maintenance) provide and maintain an interface where a Party or RDP may connect to the SMKI Portal Interface using a compatible web browser via a DCC Gateway Connection.
+The DCC shall at all times (subject to Planned Maintenance) provide and maintain an interface where a Party or RDP may connect to the SMKI Portal interface using a compatible web browser via a DCC Gateway Connection.

-The DCC shall ensure that the SMKI Portal Interface via DCC Gateway Connection enables Parties or RDPs with access to the interface to navigate to a landing page via a published URL and from there, further choose to:
+The DCC shall ensure that the SMKI Portal interface via a DCC Gateway Connection enables Parties or RDPs with access to the interface to navigate to a landing page via a published URL and from there, further choose to:

 submit Organisation Certificate Signing Requests (CSR) and retrieve resulting Organisation Certificates;